flyteorg/flyte/rsts/deployment/security/security.rst

 Security Overview
 ###################

 Here we cover the security aspects of running your flyte deployments.
-In the current stat, we will cover the user used for running the flyte services, and go through why we do this and not run them as a root user.
+In the current state, we will cover the user used for running the flyte services, and go through why we do this and not run them as a root user.

 *****************